Knivsflå

 Knivsflå is one of a handful of historic mountain farms on the steep mountainsides along the Geirangerfjorden.
-It is located in Stranda Municipality, Møre og Romsdal county, Norway.
+It is located in Stranda Municipality in Møre og Romsdal county, Norway.
 Actually it was two farms sharing the location, and they have been inhabited since at least the 1600s.
 There is also a mountain pasture situated some 500 m above the fjord.
 It is reachable by a hardly visible footpath, starting from Knivsflå.
 The Knivsflå farm was abandoned in 1898 due to the danger of falling rocks.
 The farm is located to the north of the Seven Sisters waterfall, and directly across the fjord from the old Skageflå farm.

 Knivsflå lies approximately 240 m above the fjord.
-One can reach Knivsflå from the nearby village of Geiranger with help of the sight seeing boat (M/S Geirangerfjord) that will take one to a spot below the farm, the walk up then takes 30–60 minutes.
+One can reach Knivsflå from the nearby village of Geiranger with the help of the sight seeing boat (M/S Geirangerfjord) that will take one to a spot below the farm, the walk up then takes 30–60 minutes.
 Also, Coastal Odyssey, a sea kayaking company in Geiranger, runs guided kayaking trips to the farm with interpretation.
 Active Geiranger also does guided kayak trips to the farm as well as a water taxi that can take you to the trail.